cuttlesoft/argo-cli/Readme.md

 ### Initialize Project

-Initialize a new Argo project, either from scratch or within an existing project/repository.
+Initialize a new argo project, either from scratch or within an existing project/repository.

     argo init

-When initializing a new project from scratch, the Argo project and associated repository will be created in a new directory, relative to the current directory, based on the user's selections in the CLI prompt.
+When initializing a new project from scratch, the argo project and associated repository will be created in a new directory, relative to the current directory, based on the user's selections in the CLI prompt.

-When initializing a new project from an existing project/repository, the Argo project will be created within the existing project folder.
+When initializing a new project from an existing project/repository, the argo project will be created within the existing project folder.

 ### Update Project